urzyme/urzyme.github.io/class2/pro3/README.md

-The mitochondrial-like prolyl-tRNA synthetase (ProRS-M) is an enzyme that plays a crucial role in protein synthesis by catalysing the attachment of the amino acid proline to its cognate tRNA:
+The mitochondrial-like prolyl-tRNA synthetase (ProRS-M) is an enzyme that plays a crucial role in protein synthesis by catalyzing the attachment of the amino acid proline to its cognate tRNA: